Yacktmann Eagle Lodge at Camp Lakota in Woodstock, Illinois

 Construction is complete on the new St. Sophia Greek Orthodox Church in Elgin.
 Construction is almost fully complete.
 This capital campaign raised $5.3M, compared with its feasibility study which found that $3M to $3.5M could be raised for the project.

-The Land Conservancy of McHenry County is one of our "Executive Coaching" clients that recently utilized our ongoing coaching session to net some great results --- "Giving Tuesday" for 2019 had a goal of $1,250 and actually raised $5,330!
+The Land Conservancy of McHenry County is one of our "Executive Coaching" clients that utilized our ongoing coaching session to net some great results --- "Giving Tuesday" had a goal of $1,250 and actually raised $5,330!
 The Wolf Oak Woods Project had a year-end goal of $15,000 and produced $28,000 in dollars raised.
 It's great to see our collaborative work with a client to succeed with such great results.
 Congratulations!

-The John R. Halligan Charitable Fund just awarded a $5,000 grant for 2018-2019 to the Northbrook Symphony Orchestra, one of our grant writing clients.
-Last year, this was a new grant for our client and this year is a renewal for the same amount.
+The John R. Halligan Charitable Fund awarded a $5,000 grant to the Northbrook Symphony Orchestra, one of our grant writing clients.

-The Paul M. Angell Family Foundation awarded a $15,000 grant to the Northbrook Symphony Orchestra for the 2018-2019 season.
+The Paul M. Angell Family Foundation awarded a $15,000 grant to the Northbrook Symphony Orchestra.
 This grant renewal will greatly benefit one of our multi-year clients, the Northbrook Symphony --- the North Shore's most exciting orchestra!